MobilityData/GTFS_Schedule_Best-Practices/en/faq.md

 ### Do GTFS validator tools check for conformance with these Best Practices?

 No validator tool currently checks for conformance with all Best Practices.
 Various validator tools check for conformance with some of these best practices.
-For a list of GTFS validator tools, see [Testing Feeds](http://gtfs.org/testing/).
-If you write a GTFS validator tool that references these Best Practices, please email [gtfs@rmi.org](mailto:gtfs@rmi.org).
+For a list of GTFS validator tools, see [GTFS Validators](https://github.com/CUTR-at-USF/awesome-transit#gtfs-validators).
+If you write a GTFS validator tool that references these Best Practices, please email [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).

 ### I represent a transit agency.
 What steps can I take so that our software service providers and vendors follow these Best Practices?